-Start your passport renewall process long before you need to.
+Start your passport renewal process long before you need to.

 Use the US State Department online form filler to complete your application paperwork.